SC Inmate Stabbed, Left to ‘Bleed to Death’ In Riot Later Killed Himself, Federal Lawsuit Against SCDC Says

 In recent years, the SCDC has been rocked by surging violence in its facilities, and with that, lawsuits too.

 According to a (Charleston, S.C.)
 Post and Courier investigative analysis looking at 2013-2018 data, South Carolina prisons settle more than 100 claims a year with inmates.
-However, less than inmates are unlikely to receive any money from the claims.
+However, inmates are unlikely to receive any money from the claims.
 Each year, between 7 and 30 percent of the inmates who filed complaints were awarded money.

 WANNA SOUND OFF?